thorlindberg/thesis/dissertation/1-1 frontpage-title.md

 <b style="font-size: 1.5em">Type-Extensible Object Notation: JSON with Syntax for Types</b>

-*Thesis for Master of Science in Information Technology*
+*Master's Thesis for Master of Science in Information Technology*

 <br>